phipgn/sloppy_test/README.md

 <img src="https://user-images.githubusercontent.com/22786385/115308146-7a0f8000-a194-11eb-9c11-f02559d569c4.png" width="500">

-In Eclipse, under Windows > Preferences > Java > Installed JREs: Make sure you selected jdk directory.
+In Eclipse, under Windows > Preferences > Java > Installed JREs: Make sure you selected JDK directory as your JRE.

 <img src="https://user-images.githubusercontent.com/22786385/115308535-1043a600-a195-11eb-962a-6ecb0ec63431.png" width="500">
 <img src="https://user-images.githubusercontent.com/22786385/115308701-5436ab00-a195-11eb-93ce-3a19d8cf00dd.png" width="500">

+Make sure your `JRE System Library` is 1.8 at least.

 <img src="https://user-images.githubusercontent.com/22786385/115308654-41bc7180-a195-11eb-9a8f-cca95c0219c3.png" width="500">

 You can configure to run the tests with chrome or firefox as well